yorek/azure-script/README.md

 The result of compiling is, at present time, a transpilation to AZ CLI commands.
 The entire process is completely extensibile, so in future plugins to generate ARM templates or even direct REST API calls could be created.

 ## Notes
-Grammar definition is done using EBNF format and the parses is [Lark](https://github.com/lark-parser/lark)
+Grammar definition is done using EBNF format and the parser is [Lark](https://github.com/lark-parser/lark)

 ## Roadmap
 For now this is just an experiment.
 Let's see where it goes...